aj07/composer-wiki/Composer-Solution-For-v1.md

 ## Tutorial 2 : Creating a Hyperledger Composer Solution

-*Note:* this tutorial was written against Composer v0.7.2 on Mac OS X running against Hyperledger Fabric v1.
+*Note:* This tutorial was written against Composer v0.7.2 on Mac OS X running against Hyperledger Fabric v1.

 This tutorial will walk you through the steps required to build a Hyperledger Composer blockchain solution from scratch.
 In the space of a day or so you should be able to go from an idea for a disruptive blockchain innovation to something that is executing on Hyperledger Fabric!